GHADY-MATTA/email-sender-express/README.md

 EMAIL_PASS=your16digitapppassword
 ```

-> Never use your real Gmail password.
-Always use an App Password.

 ---

-## ✏️ Customize Email Template
+## 📝 Customize Your Email

-Edit the text inside `templates/email_template.txt`.
+Edit the content of `templates/email_template.txt`.
+The first line is used as the subject, the rest is the message body.

+**Example:**
 ```
 Your OTP Code
 Hello,